munificent/craftinginterpreters/book/local-variables.md

 but it's in a special "uninitialized" state.

 Then we compile the initializer.
-If at any point in that expression we resolve an identifier expression that points back to this variable, we'll see that its uninitialized and flag it as an error.
+If at any point in that expression we resolve an identifier expression that points back to this variable, we'll see that it is not initialized yet and flag it as an error.
 After we finish compiling the initializer, we mark the variable as initialized and ready for normal use.

 **todo: illustrate "var a = b + c;" with markers at "a" saying "declared